-This post is the first in a series giving practical advice to startups on understanding and negotiating a venture capital term sheet.
+This post is the twenty-first and final in a series giving practical advice to startups with respect to understanding and negotiating a venture capital term sheet.